Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Primal-dual algorithm for the weighted problem

 \section{Primal-dual algorithm for the weighted problem}

-In this section, we consider the weighted $(k,m)$-CDS problem.
+In this section, we present an $O(k^2 \log k)$-approximation algorithm for the weighted $(k,m)$-CDS problem.
 Our algorithm for this problem is also based on a subroutine that solves the augmentation problem.
 We show that there is a constant-approximation algorithm for the augmentation problem with general node weights.
 This algorithm is based on the primal-dual method, which is a technique for computing an approximate solution from a linear programming (LP) relaxation of the problem.
 Before introducing the primal-dual algorithm, we consider the weighted $m$-dominating set problem, which demands a minimum weight $m$-dominating set; we prove that the problem admits a constant-approximation algorithm.